 I’ve been honored to serve as editor of a publishing project instituted by Best Beginnings here in Alaska.
-If you haven’t heard of this amazing organization, you’ll learn that they’re a branch of Dolly Parton’s Imagination Library, and they mail free books to hundreds of families all over the state each month.
+This amazing organization is a branch of Dolly Parton’s Imagination Library, and they mail free books to hundreds of families all over the state each month.
 Getting books into the hands of babies and preschoolers can make all the difference in their later success in school.

 Nonetheless, for many Alaskan families something was missing in all of those wonderful books.
 That “something” was the faces of Alaska Native children and their families.
 Enter Best Beginnings director Abbe Hensley, who hired me to execute their vision for a series of board books based on the seasons in the Northland.
 The emphasis would be on rural life, and specifically Native family life in Bush Alaska.
 A federal grant from the Office of Child Care, Administration for Children and Families, funded that vision.
 We wanted the books to be completely Native-written and completely Native-illustrated.